That's why all of our work happens AFTER a "State of the Union" Assessment.

 You'll objectively know how good or bad things are, before you commit to ongoing couples therapy.
 Ours is the most comprehensive marital assessment available today.
 We deal with all of the common (and not so common) problems couples face.

 There was a time when it was widely accepted in the field that couples would not complete a marriage counseling assessment until well into the treatment, if at all.

-It is our belief that without a thorough assessment, a couples therapist is "shooting in the dark" spending 10's and sometimes more clinical sessions trying to uncover the fundamental issues that present in couples therapy.
-In couples therapy, we not only care about the functioning of couple, but also about the functioning of each individual.
-A thorough assessment answers relevant questions not only about the history of the family of origin, but also answers more current questions about drug or alcohol use, patterns of sleeping and eating, support systems, hobbies, religious or spiritual beliefs and much much more.
+Couples therapy, focuses not only on how a couple functions, but also how each individual is doing.
+A thorough assessment answers relevant questions not only about family history, but also more current questions about drug or alcohol use, patterns of sleeping and eating, support systems, hobbies, religious or spiritual beliefs and much much more.

 Yes, it does.
 Couples that complete an assessment early in the process (even before we meet them, in the case of Couples Therapy Inc...) receive the benefit of an informed therapeutic perspective.
 While time and effort is spent on completing these structured instruments, this work is done beforehand, and not while active couples therapy is suppose to be happening.

 In Discernment Counseling, one partner is clearly leaning "out" of the relationship, while one may be leaning "in."
 We are convinced that to get the most out of Discernment Counseling, it is essential that the couple and the therapist have the most comprehensive overview of the current state of the relationship possible.

 A State of the Union assessment is not a substitute for Discernment Counseling.
 It is simply the precursor.